Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 [Locales](https://chapel-lang.org/docs/users-guide/locality/localesInChapel.html)
 can be thought of as chunk of memory that can do computation.
 Things that are co-located within a single locale are close to each other in the system and can interact with one another relatively cheaply.
-Things that are in distinct locales can still interact with each other in the same ways, but this is more expensive.
+Things that are in distinct locales can still interact with each other in the same ways, but this is more expensive since transferring data between the locales will result in more communication.

 Say `x` and `y` are both on `locale_i`.
 When on `locale_i`, we say both `x` and `y` are local.